Here are responses to some frequently asked questions about portfolio assessment of prior learning.

 How long does it take to develop a portfolio and have it evaluated?

-The actual course can be completed in 4-6 hours, however, additional time will be required to develop materials for the portfolio including 8-10 page papers per course request.
-You can take up to six months from the original date of registration to complete and submit a portfolio.
+The process is very writing intensive and requires reflecting on one's learning, which is not easy task for many students.
+It takes time to develop or gather materials for the portfolio including 8-10 page papers per course request and documentation.
 The evaluation of the portfolio(s) will take from 3-6 weeks depending on the number of courses and subjects.

 How is credit for portfolio of prior learning determined and documented?